 Dividends are the vehicle a company uses to deliver its profit to shareholders.
-They are an important aspect of how shareholders are rewarded for their investment and ownership in a company.
+They are an important aspect of how shareholders are rewarded for their investment and ownership of a company.

 Put simply, if a company makes a profit, it can issue a dividend to shareholders.
-‘Profit’ being the amount left over after a company has paid its business expenses and tax liabilities e.g., corporation tax.
+‘Profit’ is the amount left over after a company has paid its business expenses and tax liabilities e.g., Corporation Tax.
 The amount of a dividend must not exceed the amount of profit (after tax) available to cover the dividend.

 Dividends can be paid in a number of ways, such as through the additional distribution of stock shares or other property.
 The most common form dividend payments take, however, is still cash.

 When a company makes a profit, the majority will often be classed as ‘retained earnings’ – namely, money that is used to operate the business going forward.

 Commonly, a company will use the remainder of its profit, after retained earnings have been accounted for, to form the basis of its dividend payments.
 Often a company will use retained earnings to continue to pay dividends in future years, even if it has not made the necessary profits, in order to keep shareholders happy.

 The amount of a dividend payment is up to the discretion of a company’s board of directors, with final dividend amounts being subject to shareholder approval.